Resources

 2. The unstructured summer months can make mental health issues worse.

 The long summer break can intensify existing issues for teens in high school and young adults in college.
-While school can be challenging for kids struggling with their well-being, it can also provide goals, purpose, and a sense of community.
-Without that structure and social connection, young people can experience more loneliness, depression, FOMO, and anxiety.
+While school can be challenging for young people struggling with their well-being, it can also provide goals, purpose, and a sense of community, and those regular routines often support mental well being.
+So losing structure in the summer can worsen anxiety, depression, and other mental health problems.

 3. It’s often easier during the summer to access treatment quickly.